Hey, you might even like these Cauliflower Falafel Pitas more than the original.

 - Israeli salad

 - Line a baking sheet with parchment paper.
-Spread frozen breaded cauliflower on a baking sheet.
-Sprinkle with cumin and kosher salt and drizzle or spray oil.
+Spread Breaded Cauliflower Florets on the baking sheet, sprinkle with cumin and kosher salt, and drizzle or spray oil.
 If drizzling oil, toss to coat evenly.

 - Bake for 20 minutes or until golden and crispy on the edges.